 The SCWR it is not open to the public.
 As a wildlife refuge, the SCWR must be protected from trampling, erosion, and other wildlife disturbances.

 The funds to purchase the property were raised from generous citizens throughout the City of Sausalito.
 We also received grants from the Mays Family Foundation, and from the Transit Authority of Marin and CalTrans.
-OSS continues to raise funds to support its ongoing operations, including a native plant restoration project.
-OSS directors serve as unpaid volunteers.

 The Saucelito Creek Wildlife Refuge was formerly known as the Lincoln-Butte Parcel.
 OSS renamed it in July 2018 using the archaic spelling “Saucelito”, the nineteenth century variant of Sausalito that the City was originally registered under.
 The name is Spanish for “little willow grove”, and it hearkens back to a time when Sausalito had many willow trees growing around spring fed creeks as can still be found at the SCWR today.